divio/lint/README.md

 ### Running from a pre-commit hook

 If the container is invoked with `--staged`, it will only run on files that are staged for commit.
-This implies `--check`, because it needs to operate on temporary copies of the affected files since the working tree might contain further changes not staged for commit.
+This implies `--check` because it needs to operate on temporary copies of the affected files since the working tree might contain further changes not staged for commit.
 This is a faster version suitable for running from a pre-commit hook.